The Rescuers (2011 film): Development

 Accompanied by Sir Martin, King journeyed to Jerusalem and commenced extensive research at Yad Vashem, the official memorial to the Jewish victims of the Holocaust, in Israel.
 During this time, he gained access to the files of the Righteous Diplomats, housing testimonies of those who were rescued and safeguarded.
 With the guidance of Irena Steinfeldt, the director of the Righteous Department, King successfully obtained the names of the diplomats’ descendants and Holocaust survivors, enabling him to subsequently arrange meetings and conduct interviews with them.
 Following this, King refined the treatment, cast selection, and storytelling approach.
 He emphasized dedicating three months to rigorous research and immersive study of the subject to achieve a comprehensive understanding.

-Steinfeldt highlighted that the diplomats form a distinct and limited segment within the Righteous group.
+Irene Steinfeldt highlighted that the diplomats form a distinct and limited segment within the Righteous group.
 Their notable characteristics lie in their tendency to defy their superiors, disregard rules, and act contrary to expectations.
 While such behavior would typically not be endorsed, in this particular context, it sets them apart.

 King, from the outset, was transparent with all potential subjects in the movie.
 "I disclosed my African American heritage and Nyombayire to everyone.
 I ensured that all were aware of my African American background and Nyombayire.
 Sir Martin's esteemed reputation and qualifications undeniably enhanced our credibility," King asserts.
 "I elucidated the film's concept, exploring the mystery of goodness and the underlying motivations that lead one person to act rightly while another does not.
 Nevertheless, I still had to gain their trust to accurately portray their story, especially since I was delving into a history unfamiliar to me."
 Gaining their trust to the extent that they felt comfortable sharing their story and revisiting the past was a significant accomplishment.
 I am deeply honored to have achieved this.

 In The Rescuers, King expresses the belief that impactful narratives possess the ability to inspire personal development and a quest for improvement.
 He underscores the appeal of participating in this endeavor and the significance of sharing one's story to influence the future.